How Much Does a Structural Engineer Cost in the UK?

 CEng (Chartered Engineer)

-This is a high level of professional recognition.
+A high level of professional recognition.
 Chartered engineers have proven experience, advanced training and a strong understanding of technical standards.
-Many work on complex or commercial projects, but many also take on domestic work.

 MIStructE or FIStructE

-This means the engineer is a Member (MIStructE) or Fellow (FIStructE) of the Institution of Structural Engineers.
-It shows solid experience and a long track record of safe design work.
+Member or Fellow of the Institution of Structural Engineers.
+Shows solid experience and a long track record of safe design work.

 MICE (Member of the Institution of Civil Engineers)

 Some structural engineers are civil engineers by background.
-MICE shows they are qualified and competent in structural design as well.
+MICE shows they are qualified and competent in structural design.

 Is chartered status required?